That Music Next Door

 The music would not stop.

-Yet the pain remained.
+And the pain remained.

 He had gotten to this hotel when it was almost midnight.
-He had been so exhausted that he thought he would immediately fall asleep, but as soon as he closed the door he heard this music from behind the wall.
+He had been so exhausted that he thought he would immediately fall asleep, but as soon as he closed the door he heard the music from behind the wall.
 First he decided it wouldn’t bother him; besides it was not blasting loud.
 But when he tried to sleep, he knew it wouldn’t work.
 They have no right to do this, he had thought.

 Now he was lying in bed with this pain pulsing in his hand and soul, and the music was still playing.